Rose West

-Rose is currently an inmate at New Hall Prison in Flockton, West Yorkshire, after being convicted in 1995 and sentenced to ten life terms with a whole life order.
-Fred died by suicide in prison that same year while awaiting trial, following the couple's arrest in 1994.
+Rose West is currently an inmate at New Hall Prison in Flockton, West Yorkshire, after being convicted in 1995 and sentenced to ten life terms with a whole life order.
+Fred West died by suicide in prison that same year while awaiting trial, following the couple's arrest in 1994.

 Early life

-Rose West was born Rosemary Pauline Letts in Northam, Devon, to William Andrew "Bill" Letts and Daisy Gwendoline Fuller after a difficult pregnancy.
+Rose West was born Rosemary Pauline Letts, on 29 November 1953, in Northam, Devon, to William Andrew "Bill" Letts and Daisy Gwendoline Fuller after a difficult pregnancy.
 She was the fifth of seven children born into a poor family.
 Rose's mother suffered from clinical depression and was given electroconvulsive therapy both during and immediately after her pregnancy; some have argued that this treatment may have caused prenatal developmental injuries to her daughter.

 Rose grew up into a moody teenager, prone to daydreaming and performing poorly at school.
 After her parents separated she initially lived with her mother and attended Cleeve School for six months, then moved in with her father in Bishop's Cleeve, near Cheltenham, Gloucestershire.
-Rose's father, who suffered from paranoid schizophrenia, was prone to extreme violence and sexually abused Rose and her oldest sister, Patricia.
+Rose's father, who suffered from schizophrenia, was prone to extreme violence and sexually abused Rose and her oldest sister, Patricia.

 At the onset of puberty, Rose, reportedly fascinated by her developing body, would deliberately parade naked or semi-naked around the house in the presence of her younger brother, Graham (born 1957).
 On numerous occasions, at the age of 13, she would creep into nine-year-old Graham's bed at nightfall and molest him and her youngest brother, Gordon.